dxps/zig_playground/codecrafters-http-server-zig/readme.md

 To serve files:

--   start the app using `zig-0.12 build run -- --directory /tmp/test` (as also previously mentioned)
+-   Start the app using `zig-0.12 build run -- --directory /tmp/test` (as also previously mentioned)
--   use `curl -v http://localhost:4221/files/foo` and it will return the content of the file (in this example `/tmp/test/foo` file) if it exists (with `Content-Type: application/octet-stream` header), or 404 if it doesn't exist
+-   Use `curl -v http://localhost:4221/files/foo` and it will return the content of the file (in this example `/tmp/test/foo` file) if it exists (with `Content-Type: application/octet-stream` header), or 404 if it doesn't exist

+To write files:

+-   Start the app using `zig-0.12 build run -- --directory /tmp/test` (as also previously mentioned)
+-   Use `curl -v --data "123456789" -H "Content-type: application/octe678t-stream" http://localhost:4221/files/foo2` <br/>
+    Of course, you may test the result by getting it back, using `curl -v http://localhost:4221/files/foo2`